Last updated: 19 August 2021

-Ulster University is building maximum flexibility and agility in a response to the COVID-19 pandemic and is here to ensure that no matter the challenges, we will continue to deliver the best possible experience for students online and on-campus when we can safely return.
-We are committed to keep your education and careers on track and on schedule.
+Ulster University is building maximum flexibility and agility in a response to the COVID-19 pandemic and is here to ensure that no matter the challenges, we will continue to deliver the best possible experience for students on-campus and online.
+We are committed to supporting and keeping your education and careers on track and on schedule.

 We are sure you will have a lot of questions about what studying with Ulster University in London or Birmingham will be like.
 We have addressed a number of questions below and will continue to update this page with our plans.
 Our plans are based on Government guidance, public health advice and robust risk assessments that will be regularly reviewed and updated in that context.

 Our individual and collective commitment, consideration and vigilance can make all the difference as we work together to stay safe.

 We continue to follow Government guidance regarding teaching and are committed to ensuring your ongoing access to learning.
 From September 2021 we plan to implement a phased return to the London and Birmingham campuses.
 We intend for the delivery of your programme to be face-to-face on-campus learning, with online learning activities.

 We are following all health and safety processes necessary to provide our students with a safe and welcoming environment for you to enjoy.

 - Welcoming you as you become a member of our vibrant and supportive student community

 - On-campus teaching and support, academically and personally to ensure that you make the most of all that University life has to offer

 - Your programme will be delivered face-to-face on-campus